dannyylam/Museum-Artists-and-Artworks-Analysis/README.md

 2. Who are the top 10 artists by the number of artworks?
 3. Which artist created the most artwork by total surface area?
 4. Did any artists have artwork acquired during their lifetime?
-5. Data quality review
+5. Data quality review, issues I ran into, and what I learned.
-6. Issues I ran into
-7. What I learned

 ## Data